 Marketing and public relations are related in that both are types of communication between a company or organization and its consumers, investors, and members of the general public.
 However, while marketing is defined as the promotion of a company’s products or services to current and potential consumers, public relations (as the term implies) is defined as the communications that shape the relationship between an organization and the larger public.
-Public relations also concerns itself with the public’s perception of an organization’s identity, mission statement, and larger impact.
+Public relations also concerns itself with the public’s perception of an organization’s identity, brand, mission statement, and larger impact.

 Marketing and public relations strategies often overlap, and in many ways these two disciplines rely on each other.
 For example, ethical marketing practices build trust between a company and its consumers, and is therefore good for public relations.
 On the flip side, excellent public relations communications can build consumers’ and/or investors’ trust in a company’s brand and mission statement, which subsequently supports the company’s marketing initiatives by giving them a foundation of consumer loyalty.